dankunk/EPGplotR/README.md

 ### Step 1: Load a `.DXX` Recording

-No need to supply a path manually.
-Simply run `load_d0x_files()`, select the desired file, and EPGplotR will handle the rest.
+No need to supply a path to all the recording files manually.
+Simply run `load_d0x_files()`, select the first hour file for the recording of interest (i.e. .D01), and EPGplotR will handle the rest!

 ```R
 # Load EPGplotR